-Put Our Assault And Battery Defense Lawyers On Your Side Today
+Fort Myers Assault And Battery Defense Lawyers

-Last updated on April 3, 2023
+Last updated on August 13, 2026

 At Aiken & O’Halloran, our Fort Myers assault and battery attorneys have more than 50 years of combined experience.
 We know how to build a strategic defense against assault and battery charges, so our clients get optimal results.
 Our experienced criminal defense attorneys have helped thousands of clients successfully resolve their cases, and we are prepared to offer you the same aggressive advocacy.